zotochev/bot-environment/README.md

                 - sends back some payload
             - in unregister:
                 - deletes ngxin config from `/etc/nginx/bots`
+    - Heath checker for unregistration of stopped services.
     - format of registration request with:
         - required env variables;
         - bot name (unique);